Apply for Admission

 January 31, 2022 is the deadline for fall admission applications.

 November 1 is the deadline for spring admission applications.
 Applicants for spring admission may only apply for IA/TA positions (by 1/24/20, as described above) that begin the following academic year.

 Steps to Applying

 1.)
 Complete your electronic application

-- For Fall 2020 admission, you must apply through the new Graduate Application system, found here.
+- For Fall 2020 admission, please apply through the Graduate Application System, found here.

 2.)
 Pay $55 application fee

 - For Fall 2020 admission, payment can be made at the conclusion of the application.